 This document is solely for informational purposes.
 This document does not constitute an offer to sell, a solicitation of an offer to buy, or a recommendation of any security or any other product or service.
 Any securities, products, or services referenced may not be registered for sale with the relevant authority in your jurisdiction and may not be regulated or supervised by any governmental or similar authority in your jurisdiction.
 Any information contained in this document may only be used for your internal use, may not be reproduced or redisseminated in any form and may not be used as a basis for or a component of any financial instruments or products or indices.
 Furthermore, nothing in this document is intended to provide tax, legal, or investment advice.

 Unless otherwise stated, all information contained in this document is from Amundi Asset Management S.A.S. and is as of October 2024.
 Diversification does not guarantee a profit or protect against a loss.
-This document is provided on an "as is" basis and the user of this information.
+This document is provided on an "as is" basis and the user of this information assumes the entire risk of any use made of this information.
 Historical data and analysis should not be taken as an indication or guarantee of any future performance analysis, forecast or prediction.
 The views expressed regarding market and economic trends are those of the author and not necessarily Amundi Asset Management S.A.S. and are subject to change at any time based on market and other conditions, and there can be no assurance that countries, markets or sectors will perform as expected.
-These views should not be relied upon as investment advice, a security recommendation, or as an indication of trading for any Amundi for any function, indirect, special, incidental, punitive, consequential (including, without limitation, lost profits) or any other damages due to its use.
+These views should not be relied upon as investment advice, a security recommendation, or as an indication of trading for any Amundi product.
+Investment involves risks, including market, political, liquidity and currency risks.
+Furthermore, in no event shall Amundi have any liability for any direct, indirect, special, incidental, punitive, consequential (including, without limitation, lost profits) or any other damages due to its use.

-Document issued by Amundi Asset Management, "société par actions simplifiée"- SAS - Portfolio manager regulated by the AMF under number GP04000036 -Head office: 91-93 boulevard Pasteur - 75015 Paris - France - 437 574 452 RCS Paris - www.amundi.com - Photo credit: Getty Images - Setting-up: Atelier Art6.
+Document issued by Amundi Asset Management, "société par actions simplifiée" - SAS - Portfolio manager regulated by the AMF under number GP04000036 - Head office: 91-93 boulevard Pasteur - 75015 Paris - France - 437 574 452 RCS Paris - www.amundi.com - Photo credit: Getty Images - Setting-up: Atelier Art6.